Course

 A “course” represents an entire content-package-worth of material.
 The largest level of granularity…

-Both Articulates tools refer to the native file and the xAPI package as a “course”.
+Both Articulate tools refer to the native file and the xAPI package as a “course”.

 Both Articulate tools send xAPI statements about the course as an object, and as context for lower-level objects.